-Most important for a reliable analysis is the quality of the diffraction data on which it is based (e.g. peak positions and intensities for qualitative analysis/search-match).
-This chapter provides you with detailed information how to best process your raw diffraction data in order to achieve this goal.
+Most important for a reliable analysis is the quality of the diffraction data on which it is based (e.g. peak positions and intensities for qualitative analysis using peak-based search-match or the exact definition of the background for profile-fitting search-match).
+This chapter provides you with detailed information how to best process your raw diffraction data to achieve this goal.

-One of the key functionalities in Match!, the qualitative analysis (often abbreviated as "search-match") is to a large degree based on the Bragg peak data (d-values and intensities) of your sample's diffraction pattern.
-Although the determination of the peak data from the raw data can be run automatically before a search-match calculation (as you have seen in the "Quick start" chapter), the computer is still not able to equal the "eye" of an experienced powder diffraction specialist who is normally much better e.g. in distinguishing between noise and peaks.
-Hence, with normal and especially with low quality diffraction data it is worthwhile to invest some time in a critical evaluation of the peak data with regard to the raw data.
+One of the key functionalities in Match!, the qualitative analysis (often abbreviated as "search-match"), is to a large degree based on either the Bragg peak data (peak-based search-match using d-values and intensities) or the definition of the background of your sample's diffraction pattern (profile-fitting search-match).
+Although the determination of the peak data or the background definition from the raw data can be run automatically before a search-match calculation (as you have seen in the "Quick start" chapter), the computer is still not able to equal the "eye" of an experienced powder diffraction specialist who is normally much better e.g. in distinguishing between background, noise and peaks.
+Hence, with normal and especially with low quality diffraction data it is worthwhile to invest some time in a critical evaluation of the peak data or background.
 Match! offers several functions which make this procedure as comfortable as possible.

 In the following, we assume that Match! is working in the "Expert" user level (so that it does not perform any operations automatically).
-You can switch Match! to this user level (e.g. if you have selected "Beginner" when running Match! for the first time) at the top of the "Batch" tab of the "Options" dialog (which can be opened from the "Options" menu).
+You can switch Match! to this user level (e.g. if you have selected "Beginner" when running Match! for the first time) at the top of the "Batch" tab of the "Options" dialog (which can be opened from the "Options" menu)6.